simbadSid/mosig-s1/README.md

 	git commit -m "Repo creation"

 	### 5- Link the local (on my machine) repo to the remote (github) repo
-	git remote add origin <remoteRepositoryURL>	# Link to the github URL git remote -v					# Verifies the new remote URL
+	git remote add origin <remoteRepositoryURL>	# Link to the github or server URL git remote -v					# Verifies the new remote URL

 	### 6- Push the changes fron my local repo to github